-- 1.1.
-The mechanical design for schools and dormitories shall comply with all applicable current codes, standards, and laws.
-For a more general list of codes and standards that apply to BIA educational facilities, refer to Chapter 1, "General Information."
-During design, report any required deviations from codes and standards to the Contracting Officer. - 1.2.
+The mechanical design for justice and detention facilities shall comply with all applicable current codes, standards, and laws.
+For a more general list of codes and standards that apply to BIA justice and detention facilities, refer to Chapter 1, "General Information."
+During design, report any required deviations from codes and standards to the Contracting Officer.

 Where two codes, standards, or laws are applicable to the topic under review, use the more conservative or more stringent.
 Consult with the BIA Office of Facilities Management and Construction (OFMC) to resolve any questions or conflicts regarding application of codes and standards.